tomarrell/lbadd/README.md

 The database is made up of a few separate components.
 These handle the **SQL parsing**, the **intermediary representation generation**, the **multi-node consensus**, the **execution of the IR**, and the (persistent) **storage**.

+For a brief overview of the purpose of each component, have a look at the [overview](./doc/overview.md).

 ### Prior art
 Inspiration has been taken from the brilliantly documented codebase of [SQLite](https://github.com/sqlite/sqlite).
 However the codebase has been heavily optimized, and is difficult to follow without spending significant time.